-Dublin, Ireland, October 23, 2020 Inflection Biosciences Ltd, a company developing innovative therapeutics for the treatment of cancer, today announced the publication of pre-clinical data showing that the company’s first-in-class PIM/PI3K inhibitor, IBL-202, is synergistic with venetoclax and has promise as a treatment for high-risk chronic lymphocytic leukemia (CLL).
+Dublin, Ireland, October 23, 2020 Inflection Biosciences Ltd, a company developing innovative therapeutics for the treatment of cancer, today announced the publication of pre-clinical data showing that the company’s first-in-class PIM/PI3K inhibitor, IBL-202, is synergistic with venetoclax and has promise as a treatment for high-risk chronic lymphocytic leukaemia (CLL).

-The publication is the result of a collaboration with Dr. Giles Best of the Northern Blood Research Centre, Kolling Institute of Medical Research, University of Sydney, Australia, and member of the CLL Australian Research Consortium (CLLARC), Sydney, Australia.
+The publication is the result of a collaboration with Dr Giles Best of the Northern Blood Research Centre, Kolling Institute of Medical Research, University of Sydney, Australia, and member of the CLL Australian Research Consortium (CLLARC), Sydney, Australia.

-Dr. Best, the lead author on the publication, commented: “The results from this study suggest that combination of IBL-202 and venetoclax was highly synergistic and may be effective against CLL cells within the lymph nodes and bone marrow and may be particularly effective for patients with high-risk disease.”
+Dr. Best, the lead author of the publication, commented: “The results from this study suggest that combination of IBL-202 and venetoclax was highly synergistic and may be effective against CLL cells within the lymph nodes and bone marrow and may be particularly effective for patients with high-risk disease.”

 Chronic lymphocytic leukemia (CLL) is a type of cancer that is characterised by the over proliferation of white blood cells (called lymphocytes) in the peripheral blood, lymph nodes and bone marrow.
 CLL mainly affects older adults and accounts for about one-third of all leukemia cases.
 Despite significant advances in treatment, CLL remains an incurable disease.
 A growing body of evidence suggests CLL cells may adapt to, survive and even proliferate under hypoxic conditions of the tumour microenvironment.
 Further, deletions or mutations of TP53 remain strongly associated with poor clinical outcomes and treatment response rates in CLL.
 New treatment options which are effective under these conditions are required.